IoTEquipo13/API/README.md

 Use
 ====

-This API have various endpoints, those will be published on a Google doc,
+This API have various endpoints, those will be published on a Google doc, this file has all the endpoints that the API has, also how the JSON should be written, some endpoints have a note, those are to specify diffent scenarios.
+[These is the Url to the ]